 Awards & Recognition

 At Alverno, we measure success in how our students live their lives.
 We also carefully listen to what our colleagues say about our contributions to education.
-Check out what others are saying about us.
+Take a look.

-The college is ranked among the top four Midwest Regional Universities in the U.S. News & World Report "Strong Commitment to Teaching" category — and highest in the state for the seventh consecutive year.
-In addition, Alverno is ranked among the top Regional Universities in the Midwest in the “Most Innovative Schools” category.
-Colleges in this category are recognized for “making the most innovative improvements in terms of curriculum, faculty, students, campus life, technology or facilities.”
+The college is ranked among the top four Midwest Regional Universities in the U.S. News & World Report "Strong Commitment to Teaching" category — and highest in the state for the eighth consecutive year.
+In addition, Alverno was the only Wisconsin school named in the "Most Innovative" category.
+The college is also recognized for its "Ethnic Diversity," and made the list of "Best Value Schools" among regional universities.